Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture15.md

 Aristotle continued...

-Plato thought form and matter existed at different levels.
+Plato thought 'form' and 'matter' existed at different levels.
 However, Aristotle says form and matter are inseparable.

 ## Potentiality and Actuality: Explanation of Change

 Clay is the primordial stuff.
 A pot *potentially* exists in clay.
-How can a pot be *actualised*? - Efficient Cause
+How can a pot be *actualized*? - Efficient Cause

 The Form of Pot - The structure given to the object pot - Formal Cause.

 The final use of Pot - Final Cause.

-Every object that is created has a purpose to serve - teleological view of reality.
-Present science represents things in a more objective way and does not use the teleological view.
+Every object that is created has a purpose of serving - a teleological view of reality.
+Present science represents things in more objectively and does not use the teleological view.

 ## Logic

 Aristotle was dedicated to segregate Logic from the remaining branches.
-Logic is the form or the method of reasoning for the acquisition of genuine knowledge.
+Logic is the method of reasoning for the acquisition of genuine knowledge.

 > Truth - Something which cannot be other than it is - Necessity
 >
 > Contingent Statements - Not necessarily true

 Demonstration in the form of Deduction - **Syllogism**.
-It's about form of an argument consisting of Premised and Conclusions.
+It's about a form of an argument consisting of Premised and Conclusions.

 ### Logic as a form of thinking